fylgja/site/src/components/card.md

 ---
 title: "Card"
 description: "The card component is a wrapper component.
-Which allow you to make visual sectioned content."
+It allows you to make visual sectioned content, that is not part of the main flow."
 npm: "@fylgja/card"
 tags: "layouts"
 preview: "card.png"